theoctober19th/theoctober19th/README.md

 I am a die-hard fan of George RR Martin's 'A Song of Ice and Fire' (though extremely disappointed with 'Game of Thrones' ending).
 Other shows I love are Mr. Robot, Rick and Morty, Sacred Games and Sherlock.
 I would jump into the vat of acid if Rick Sanchez asked me to.

-Of all things that is eccentric about me, I warn you this my sarcasm level is beyond repair.
+Of all things that is weird about me, I warn you this: my sarcasm level is beyond repair.

 In case you want to invite me to coffee, or just say hi:
 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->